Privacy policy

 LinkedIn:

-Social network - Together with LinkedIn Ireland Unlimited Company, we are responsible for collecting (but not further processing) data from visitors, which are used to create the “page insights” (statistics) of our LinkedIn profiles.
-This data includes information about the types of content that users view or interact with and the actions they take.
-Details about the devices used are also collected, such as IP addresses, operating system, browser type, language settings and cookie data, as well as information from user profiles, such as job function, country, industry, hierarchical level, company size and employment status.
-Data protection information on the processing of user data by LinkedIn can be found in LinkedIn's privacy policy: https://www.linkedin.com/legal/privacy-policy
+Social network - We are jointly responsible with LinkedIn Ireland Unlimited Company for the collection (but not the further processing) of data from visitors that is used to create "Page Insights" (statistics) for our LinkedIn profiles.
+This data includes information about the types of content that users view or interact with, as well as the actions they take.
+Details about the devices used are also collected, such as IP addresses, operating system, browser type, language settings, and cookie data, as well as information from user profiles, such as job function, country, industry, seniority level, company size, and employment status.
+Privacy information on the processing of user data by LinkedIn can be found in LinkedIn's privacy notices: https://www.linkedin.com/legal/privacy-policy.

-We have signed a special agreement with LinkedIn Ireland (“Page Insights Joint Controller Addendum”, https://legal.linkedin.com/pages-joint-controller-addendum), which in particular regulates which security measures LinkedIn must comply with and in which LinkedIn has agreed to fulfill the rights of those affected (i.e. users can direct requests for information or deletion directly to LinkedIn, for example).
-The rights of users (in particular the right to information, deletion, objection and complaint to the competent supervisory authority) are not restricted by the agreements with LinkedIn.
-The joint responsibility is limited to the collection and transfer of data to LinkedIn Ireland Unlimited Company, a company based in the EU.
-LinkedIn Ireland Unlimited Company is solely responsible for further processing of the data, in particular as regards the transmission of the data to the parent company LinkedIn Corporation in the USA;
+We have entered into a special agreement with LinkedIn Ireland ("Page Insights Joint Controller Addendum", https://legal.linkedin.com/pages-joint-controller-addendum), which sets out, in particular, which security measures LinkedIn must observe and in which LinkedIn has agreed to fulfill the rights of data subjects (i.e. users may, for example, send access or deletion requests directly to LinkedIn).
+The rights of users (in particular the right of access, erasure, objection, and complaint to the competent supervisory authority) are not restricted by the agreements with LinkedIn.
+Joint responsibility is limited to the collection and transmission of data to LinkedIn Ireland Unlimited Company, a company based in the EU.
+Further processing of the data is the sole responsibility of LinkedIn Ireland Unlimited Company, in particular with regard to the transmission of data to the parent company LinkedIn Corporation in the USA;

 Service provider: